ratchet-stpup/CinnamonTools/extensions/0dyseus@MultiTranslatorExtension/ISSUE.md

 ### Multi Translator applet ToDo list:

 **The development of this applet has not started yet.
-Will start it when the extension reached a stable stage and it's published on the Spices website.**
+Will start it when the extension reaches a stable stage and it's published on the Spices website.**

 #### Clicking on applet
    * [ ] Can bring up the extension dialog.